Sunak wins PM race after Mordaunt drops outs – Daily Business

 The FTSE 100 index was up 57 points to 7,026.90 following Mr Sunak’s victory.

-In the campaign to replacer Mr Johnson, Mr Sunak had warned that Liz Truss’s policies would lead to rising interest rates.
+In the campaign to replace Mr Johnson, Mr Sunak had warned that Liz Truss’s policies would lead to rising interest rates.
 Voters rejected him in favour of Ms Truss, though he was proved right.

 … more follows